chschnell/wsnic/README.md

 ### Building the wsnic Docker container

-Follow the [Docker build instructions](https://docs.docker.com/engine/install/debian/) to install the latest Docker release.
+Follow the official [Docker installation instructions](https://docs.docker.com/engine/install/debian/) to install the latest Docker release.

 Build the wsnic Docker container with tag `wsnic:local` using: